clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/best-practices/scheduling-public-holidays.md

 Note: If the contractual working time is defined in the **Working hours for each day of the week** section, use a paid full-day absence.
 Otherwise, optimized scheduling cannot create a schedule for such contracts.
 On the one hand, optimization must schedule a certain number of working hours on certain days, and on the other hand, there are no opening hours on one of these days.

-## Visualize national holidays (Shift Center)
+## Visualize public holidays (Shift Center)

-When you work with a planning calendar to schedule holidays, the Shift Center will highlight holidays in the planning unit for which you have added the planning calendar.
+When you work with a planning calendar to schedule public holidays, the Shift Center will highlight public holidays in the planning unit for which you have added the planning calendar.
 If you do not use the planning calendar, you can still visualize public holidays in day cells in a separate planning unit, which does not affect your scheduling:

 1. Create a separate planning unit and assign a planning calendar.
 Do not add people or activities.
 2. Add a leading underscore or blank space to the name of the new planning unit, e.g. \_Calendar.
    Because the Shift Center displays planning units in alphabetical order, the new planning unit shows up in first position.

-   {{ 5 | image: 'Planning unit for displaying national holidays', '90%' }}
+   {{ 5 | image: 'Planning unit for displaying public holidays', '90%' }}